SmritiGoyal/rtat-optimization/docs/features.md

 **Timing:** TRAINING — encoding is fit on training only, applied to holdout via map lookup.

-**Rationale:** City has ~14,000 unique values; State has 51 (plus territories).
+**Rationale:** City has ~14,000 unique values; State has 56 (50 states plus DC and US territories).
 Without smoothing, low-count cities would memorize individual training observations and overfit.
 Smoothing also is a standard mitigation for target-encoding leakage.

 **Implementation:** Section 6H, `smooth_target_encode()` and `add_target_encoded_features()`.